Sister Helen Prejean

 A noted death penalty abolitionist, Prejean headed the National Coalition to Abolish the Death Penalty from 1993 to 1995.

-death penalty worldwide.
+She founded Moratorium 2000 in 1999, a petition drive that has since expanded into a National Education campaign dubbed The Moratorium Campaign.
 Prejean has received numerous awards for her work and is a three-time Nobel Peace Prize nominee.

 "The death penalty is a poor person's issue," Prejean said at a speech in Albany, N.Y., in 1995.